LOUISVILLE, Ky (WDRB) — The exact locations are a secret — and police want to keep it that way.

-Louisville Metro Police gave some members of Metro Council a private rundown on how the department manages its network of FLOCK license plate–reading cameras, but where those cameras are placed across the city remains off-limits to the public.
+Louisville Metro Police gave some members of Metro Council a private rundown on how the department manages its network of FLOCK license plate–reading cameras, but exactly where those cameras are placed across the city remains off-limits to the public.

-WDRB’s Richard Essex found that LMPD is fighting to keep those details confidential.
+And LMPD is fighting to keep those details confidential.

-Earlier this month The Kentucky Attorney General sided with LMPD to not release the locations of certain cameras.
-The department claims if the locations are disclosed a "complete overhaul of the camera system would be required" and the cameras would "need to be relocated each time the locations were made public."
+Earlier this month, the Kentucky attorney general sided with LMPD to not release the locations of certain cameras.
+The department claims if the locations are disclosed, a "complete overhaul of the camera system would be required," and the cameras would "need to be relocated each time the locations were made public."

 The department stores footage from its FLOCK network for 30 days, though other law enforcement agencies retain similar data for even longer.
 Two bills in the Kentucky General Assembly could soon change that — one would cap data retention at 90 days, and another would ban license plate–reading cameras entirely.